MSLNZ/msl-network/docs/json_formats.rst

 .. code-block:: console

     {
-      'error': false
+      "error": false
-      'service': string (the name of the Service, or "Manager" if the request is for the Manager) 'attribute': string (the name of a method or variable to access from the Manager or Service) 'args': array of objects (arguments to be passed to the method of the Manager or Service) 'kwargs': name-value pairs (keyword arguments to be passed to the method of the Manager or Service) 'uuid': string (a universally unique identifier of the request) }
+      "service": string (the name of the Service, or "Manager" if the request is for the Manager) "attribute': string (the name of a method or variable to access from the Manager or Service) "args": array of objects (arguments to be passed to the method of the Manager or Service) "kwargs": name-value pairs (keyword arguments to be passed to the method of the Manager or Service) "uuid": string (a universally unique identifier of the request) }

 The `uuid <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ is only used by the